conda-forge/conda-forge.github.io/sphinx/src/maintainer/adding_pkgs.rst

   We recommend including a library loading check *before* the ``testthat`` tests.

-First, one needs to declare that test environment should have ``r-testthat`` installed.
-One may need additional packages here, especially if a package has optional functionality that is tested.
+First, one needs to declare that the test environment have ``r-testthat`` installed.
+One may need additional requirements here, especially if a package has optional functionality that is tested.

 .. note::
   If any ``testthat`` tests fail due to missing packages, maintainers are encouraged to communicate this to the upstream repository.
-Many R packages have optional functionality that usually involves packages listed under the ``Suggests:`` section of the ``DESCRIPTION`` file.
+Some R packages have optional functionality that usually involves packages listed under the ``Suggests:`` section of the ``DESCRIPTION`` file.
   Developers should be using ``testthat::skip_if_not_installed()``